EmilHvitfeldt/smltar/docs/07_ml_classification.md

   step_textfeature(narrative_copy, extract_functions = extract_funs)
 ```

-The tokenization will be similar to the other models in this chapter, but this time we'll include bigrams and unigrams in the model.
+The tokenization will be similar to the other models in this chapter.
 In our original model, we only included 500 tokens; for our final model, let's treat the number of tokens as a hyperparameter that we vary when we tune the final model.
 Let's also set the `min_times` argument to 50, to throw away tokens that appear less than 50 times in the entire corpus.
 We want our model to be robust and a token needs to appear enough times before we include it.